-- 13. In DE&S, general safety and environmental responsibilities are formally delegated in writing via Letters of Delegation (LODs), either as part of a broad delegation covering a range of areas such as finance or as a specific LOD for safety and environmental protection only.
-For SSR, SR and SD assignments, delegations shall take the form of a bespoke LOD, clearly defining the scope and extent of the delegation holder's responsibilities.
-They shall also reference the competence requirements defined in the relevant Assignment Specification and Success Profile, and clearly state the outcome of the competence assessment (Competent or Competent with Caveats) and any resulting limitations.
-Individuals assessed as Not Competent may not be issued with delegations. - 14.
-ESR/SSR/SD Letters of Delegation shall not be time-limited unless required by competence caveats, but should be reviewed on an annual basis to establish whether any factors such as scope or responsibilities have changed significantly, or when such changes occur (whichever is sooner).
+- 16. In DE&S, general safety and environmental responsibilities are formally delegated in writing via Letters of Delegation (LODs), either as part of a broad delegation covering a range of areas such as finance or as a specific LOD for safety and environmental protection only.
+For SSR, SR and SD assignments, delegations shall take the form of a bespoke LOD, clearly defining the scope and extent of the delegation holder's responsibilities, and listing Platforms, Systems, sub-systems and equipments which are within scope of the delegation.
+They shall also reference the relevant Assignment Specification and Success Profile, and clearly state the outcome of the competence assessment (Competent or Competent with Caveats) and any resulting caveats and limitations.
+Individuals assessed as Not Competent may not be issued with delegations. - 17.
+SSR/SR/SD Letters of Delegation shall not be time-limited unless required by competence caveats.
+They should be subject to regular review to establish whether any factors such as scope or responsibilities, or the individual's suitability to hold a formal delegation, have changed significantly.
+As a minimum, delegations shall be reviewed on an annual basis, or when such changes to scope, responsibilities or suitability occur (whichever is sooner).
 Where changes have occurred, these should be reflected in the associated Assignment Specification/Success Profile.
-It is the responsibility of the individual issuing the LOD to determine whether a further assessment of competence is required. - 15.
+It is the responsibility of the individual issuing the LOD to determine whether a further assessment of competence is required. - 18.
 Delegations are to cascade through the Delivery Management chain but may skip levels if appropriate.
-For example, an SD LOD may be issued by an SSR delegation holder if there is no SR assignment (or if regulations require this approach).
-However, an SSR/SR/SD LOD may not be issued by an individual who does not themselves hold an ESR/SSR/SR delegation.
-SSR/SR/SD assignments are not grade dependent and the individual issuing the delegation may be junior in grade to the recipient.
+ESRs will receive their delegation from the CEO.
+Only ESRs and SSRs may sub-delegate.
+SSRs are to receive their delegations from ESRs.
+SSRs may delegate to SRs or SDs.
+SSR/SR/SD assignments are not dependent on seniority and the individual issuing the delegation may be at a level below that of the recipient.